AtteqCom/zsl_openapi/README.rst

 .. end-badges

-Generate OpenAPI specification out of your ZSL service.
+Generate OpenAPI specification for your models and API out of your ZSL service.
+This module scans the given packages for the persistent models and generates model definitions out of them.

+The full API (paths) may be declared manually.

 * Free software: BSD license